1.1.P.416 Principal carer - shared care

 Equal care - same decision applies to each child

-If the care arrangements for 2 or more children are identical, it is NOT appropriate to 'allocate' each parent as the principal carer of a child, thus enabling both parents to qualify for income support as a principal carer.
-Different determinations about which parent is the principal carer of each child should only be made if the circumstances relating to the care of the children are not the same, and justify a different decision.
+Where care arrangements for 2 or more children are the same, the determinations as to which parent is the principal carer must also be the same.
+It is NOT appropriate to 'allocate' each parent as the principal carer of a child, thus enabling both parents to qualify for income support as a principal carer.
+If the care arrangements for each child are the same, then the determinations as to which parent is the principal carer must also be the same.

 Change in existing shared care - different principal carer